 A report made by the physician designated by the City, if applicable, shall be filed in the employee's personnel record within three (3) months.
 If the physician designated by the City is of the opinion that the employee is capable of performing his or her regular duties, the employee shall be informed by the Safety Director to return to work on the first regular assigned work day following the physician's report to the Safety Director.
 If the physician recommends that the employee be granted light duties for a period of time, the employee shall be so notified, and may, at the City's discretion, be recalled to work and given whatever light work is available for as long as necessary in the judgment of the physician.
 If the employee is not recalled for light duty work, duty injury leave shall continue per the conditions herein.
-If the employee is injured to the extent that he or she is unable to perform his/her regular duties after the maximum injury leave allowance, but is capable of performing other duties which are available to him or her in the municipal service, the Department Head, to whom he or she will be assigned upon his return, will submit a statement of his or her new duties to the Civil Service Commission, and the Commission, after due investigation, will classify the job and recommend a pay range to Council, if an appropriate classification and pay range does not already exist covering the work to be performed.
-If the injured employee elects to return to work, and suitable work is available for him or her, he or she shall be employed in the new classification, and at the appropriate rate within the range for that class.
-When able to resume his or her former duties, he or she shall be restored to his or her previous job at the step at which he or she was paid when the injury occurred.
+If the employee is injured to the extent that he or she is unable to perform the employee's regular duties after the maximum injury leave allowance, but is capable of performing other duties which are available to the employee in the municipal service, the Department Head, to whom the employee will be assigned upon their return, will submit a statement of their new duties to the Civil Service Commission, and the Commission, after due investigation, will classify the job and recommend a pay range to Council, if an appropriate classification and pay range does not already exist covering the work to be performed.
+If the injured employee elects to return to work, and suitable work is available for the employee, the employee shall be employed in the new classification, and at the appropriate rate within the range for that class.
+When able to resume the employee's former duties, the employee shall be restored to the employee's previous job at the step at which the employee was paid when the injury occurred.
 This provision does not require the City to create work, otherwise provide work, or create a job where none exists.

-If the employee disagrees with the determination of the City-appointed physician or other appropriate licensed practitioner, the employee may submit an examination report from a licensed practitioner of his or her choice.
-If the opinion and conclusions of the City-appointed and employee-retained practitioners differ, the employee shall submit to an examination by a practitioner mutually appointed by the City and the employee within thirty (30) days of the member's submission from the licensed practitioner of his or her choice.
+If the employee disagrees with the determination of the City-appointed physician or other appropriate licensed practitioner, the employee may submit an examination report from a licensed practitioner of the employee's choice.
+If the opinion and conclusions of the City-appointed and employee-retained practitioners differ, the employee shall submit to an examination by a practitioner mutually appointed by the City and the employee within thirty (30) days of the member's submission from the licensed practitioner of the member's choice.
 Such examination shall be paid by the City.
 The opinion and conclusion of the third practitioner shall be binding for purposes of duty injury leave entitlement.